 |Service members and their Families

-Beyond the Yellow Ribbon program also recognizes Minnesota companies that make a commitment to supporting the service members, veterans and military families that they employ.
-In 2014 the Mall of America, Northwestern Mutual – The Bohannen Group, Cargill, Minnesota Twins, SuperAmerica/Northern Tier and McGough Construction were proclaimed, bringing the total number of Yellow Ribbon Companies to 40.
+The Beyond the Yellow Ribbon program also recognizes Minnesota companies that make a commitment to supporting the service members, veterans and military families they employ.
+In 2015 the Minneapolis Community and Technical College, Mayo Clinic, Experis: A ManPowerGroup Company, The Goodman Group, Minnesota Department of Corrections, Hibbing Community College and Southeast Technical College were proclaimed, bringing the total number of Yellow Ribbon Companies to 48.